mathjax/MathJax-docs/options/startup/loader.rst

    processing with the `name` now representing the final URL for the component.

-   There are three default filters: one that replaces `name` with its value in the ``source`` list, if any; one that normalizes package names by adding ``[mathjax]/`` if there is no prefix or protocol already, and adding ``.js`` if there is no extension; and one that replaced prefixes with their values in the ``paths`` list.
+   There are four default filters: one that replaces `name` with its value in the ``source`` list, if any; one that normalizes package names by adding ``[mathjax]/`` if there is no prefix or protocol already; one that replaced prefixes with their values in the ``paths`` list; and one that adds ``.js`` if there is no extension.
-   These have priorities 0, 10, and 20, respectively, and you can use priorities (including negative ones) with your own functions to insert them into this list in any location.
+   These have priorities 0, 10, 20, and 30, respectively, and you can
+   use priorities (including negative ones) with your own functions to insert them into this list in any location.

+.. _loader-versionWarnings:
+.. describe:: versionWarnings: true

+   This determines whether a message is issued to the browser console when a component that is loaded was built using a different version of MathJax than the one that is currently running.

 -----